 Yes.
 In addition to complying with Illinois laws on security deposit limits and how (and when) the deposit must be returned to tenants, landlords in Illinois must pay interest on security deposits held for more than six months if they rent 25 or more units in either a single building or a complex located on contiguous properties.
 The interest rate is the rate paid for minimum deposit savings accounts by the largest commercial bank in the state, as of December 31 of the calendar year immediately preceding the start of the tenancy.

-If you want to go right to the source and look up Illinois law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Illinois Compiled Statutes § § 710/1, 715/1, and 715/3.
-To access your state law, check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Illinois law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statutes can be found at Illinois Compiled Statutes sections 710/1 and 715/1 to 715/3.
+To read Illinois' statutes, visit the Illinois General Assembly's website, or check out the Library of Congress's legal research site.